-IUCN Classification: 492 MPAs were included in the classified according to the IUCN classification (Table 1).
-57 new MPAs were added to the ones obtained from the World Database of MPAs.
-These 57 ‘blanks’ out of the 492 MPAs were lacking a IUCN classification (‘blanks’).
-On the basis of their characteristics, they were assigned a IUCN classification.
-These were mainly assigned to CAT IV (8 OSPAR MPAs), CAT VI (38 NOAA MPAs near Alaska: a lot of fishery measures.) and ‘Not Applicable’ in case of the 11 CBD EBSAs.
+IUCN Classification: 492 MPAs were included in the database and classified according to the IUCN classification (Table 1).
+This includes 57 MPAs that were added during this project .
+These additional MPAs lacked an IUCN classification (‘blanks’).
+Classifications were assigned to each new MPA based on their specific characteristics.
+The classifications assigned were mainly CAT IV (8 OSPAR MPAs), CAT VI (38 NOAA MPAs near Alaska: a lot of fishery measures.) and ‘Not Applicable’ in case of the 11 CBD EBSAs.

-Total number and surface of MPAs.
-Norway has most areas assigned (206; Table 2), while the total surface of MPAs (km2) is highest for the USA (Figures 3, 4; Table 1).
-Per data source, most areas were assigned to only 1 IUCN category (Figures 5, 6; Table 2).
+Of the total number and surface of MPAs, Norway has most areas assigned (206; Table 2), while the total surface of MPAs (km2) is highest for the USA (Figures 3, 4; Table 1).
+Per data source, most areas were assigned to only one IUCN category (Figures 5, 6; Table 2).

-The World Database of MPAs contained 7 MPAs that were removed from the 2015 database (1 Russian and 7 USA).
-These areas are shown on the map however (Figure 7).
+The World Database of MPAs contained eight MPAs that were removed from the 2015 database (one Russian and seven USA).
+These areas are shown on the map below (Figure 7).